This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 However, sometimes you can find great deals on canvas at your store, or you just don’t want to wait to find the perfect piece at a thrift store.
 So either way is still going to cost less in the long run.

-Once I had a plain background to work on, I just started laying down strips of multi-colored Washi tape.
+I just started laying down strips of multi-colored Washi tape.

-To start myself off straight, I laid the first strip along the edge of the wood frame under the canvas. ( I could feel the edge of the frame underneath the canvas as I was placing the tape.)
+To start myself off straight, I laid the first strip along the edge of the wood frame under the canvas.
+(I could feel the edge of the frame underneath the canvas as I was placing the tape.)

 Then I just kept putting Washi tape strips next to each other.

 I left gaps between several rows of tape to allow the white background to show through.
+You could layer your washi tape over the edges of each row, though, if you’d like.

 To make sure the gaps between the rows of tape stayed straight, I used an old tip I learned in a high school art class.